MEBZMasondo/NorthWindInventoryManagementWFA/README.md

 ![Alt text](gallery/ProductInactive.JPG)
 - Form to view Inactive products and option to activate the products

-# Database Connection
+# Project Database Connectivity
+- Login database, used for login credentials. username: Admin0, password: Password

 ## The main connection class
-- There are many ways to connect to a database
+- There are many ways to connect to a database.
-  -
 - For this project we used a custom connectivity class called DBConnect
 - This is the class you must modify for the system to work locally on your machine after install SQLServer and create the databases provide in the directory 'databaseInfo'